Jesse-21/Zero-Stack/README.md

 This is the first in Web3 to utilize the "Transactional Exhaust Layer", (see our short paper on this topic) — previously overlooked metadata from EVM transaction residue — to predict early-stage threat signatures

+This system has a wordpress plugin for no-code use.

+## We are evolving this SDK and it's plugins into an API (Ala Cart Premium SDK-as-a-Service) with fast endpoints and expanded plugin/intelligence options.

 -------------------------------------------------------